tomasc/simple_form_attachments/README.md

 ## Testing

 Besides a `MiniTest` test suite, the gem has a dummy app located at `test/dummy`.
-Simply `cd` into the directory and run `bin rails s` to test the uploader.
+Simply `cd` into the directory and run `bin/rails s` to test the uploader.

 ## Contributing